mspass-team/mspass/docs/source/user_manual/normalization.rst

       # any additional argument would be parse to set self variables here

-The point of that somewhat elaborate construct is to cleanly construct the base class, which here is :code:`DataframeCacheMatcher`, from the inputs to a constructor.
+The point of that somewhat elaborate construct is to cleanly construct the base class, which here is :code:`DataFrameCacheMatcher`, from the inputs to a constructor.
 An instance of the above using all defaults could then be created with the following construct: